-Refer to ADJUSTMENTS of Carburetor in Maintenance Instructions.
+For Model MT and MTL, refer to ADJUSTMENTS of Carburetor in Maintenance Instructions.

-CHECK ENGINE COOLING SYSTEM
+CHECK ENGINE COOLING SYSTEM - Model MT and MTEFI

 Check that the engine cooling air intake screen is free of obstruction by grass clippings or debris and clean if required.
 Also, cylinder head cooling fins should be inspected and cleaned if any build-up of debris is noted [remove two (2) cylinder head access panels to inspect and clean].